mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 - assert pre- and post-conditions
 - add analytic metrics
 - isolate calls to third-party code in a central place
+- add generic behaviour to code without modifing it like memoization

 ### Background